 Point-wise proxy measurements of SIC are difficult to interpret and unreliable.
-More robust are estimates of maximum (winter) sea-ice extent.
-The Northern and Southern extents used for $\bZ_\bY$ are shown in Figure~\ref{fig:data_sst} by the red dashed lines.
-The Southern Hemisphere maximum sea-ice extent is as published in \cite{gersonde2005sea}.
-Northern Hemisphere extents are only available for specific regions (e.g. \cite{de2005reconstruction,crosta1998application,xiao2015sea}), so we use a simple estimate of the Northern Hemisphere sea-ice extent provided by our domain experts.
-We specify $\bZ_\bY$ as a $p$-dimensional vector that records a $1$ at spatial locations within the extent boundaries, and a $0$ outside.
-Incidence matrix, $\bH_\bY$ in (\ref{eqn:data_process_Y}) is a $p \times q$ matrix that collates, from $\bY^*(\bX^*)$, the February SIC from the Northern hemisphere and August SIC from the Southern hemisphere.
-We specify measurement error, $\bW_\bY$, to be spatially correlated and certain of SIC estimates in the poles (where we are confident that there is full sea-ice coverage) and mid-latitude and equatorial regions (where we are confident there is zero sea-ice).
-We set $\var[\bW_\bY] = K \text{cor}[\bW_\bY] K$ where $K$ is a diagonal matrix that represents our marginal uncertainty (capturing the fact that we are more uncertain of the coverage the nearer we get to the extent boundary) and $\text{cor}[\bW_\bY]$ is spatially correlated error; descriptions of $K$ and $\text{cor}[\bW_\bY]$ are given in the supplementary material.
+More robust are estimates of maximum sea-ice extent.
+The Northern and Southern extents used for $\bZ_{\bY}$ are shown in Figure~\ref{fig:data_sst} by the red dashed lines. $\bZ_{\bY}$ is a $4145$-dimensional vector, i.e. the same spatial resolution as the numerical models, that records a $1$ at spatial locations within the extent boundaries, and a $0$ outside.
+Incidence matrix, $\bH_\bY$ in (\ref{eqn:data_process_Y}) is a $p \times q$ matrix that collates, from $\bY^*$, the February SIC from the Northern hemisphere and August SIC from the Southern hemisphere.
+We specify measurement error, $\bW_\bY$, to be spatially correlated and certain of SIC estimates in the poles, where we are confident that there is full sea-ice coverage, and mid-latitude and equatorial regions, where we are confident there is zero sea-ice.
+We set $\var[\bW_\bY] = K \text{cor}[\bW_\bY] K$ where $K$ is a diagonal matrix that represents our marginal uncertainty and $\text{cor}[\bW_\bY]$ is spatially correlated error; descriptions of $K$ and $\text{cor}[\bW_\bY]$ are given in the supplementary material.